 Don’t sit elderly guests on a table of younger singles, a cliquey group of friends or away from other relatives they know well.

 Do start planning early.
-The best time to finalise your seating plan is once you have received all the RSVPs.
+The best time to finalise your wedding day seating plan is once you have received all the RSVPs.
 Remember that your beautifully designed seating plan will need to be printed and put together before the event.

 Don’t create a table of single strangers, be mindful to place singles on a table with at least one or two people they know to avoid an awkward dining experience and a feeling that they have been relegated to a ‘singles table’.